nagwww/101-AWS-S3-Hacks/README.md

 - Hack   : Delete a s3 object
 - Hack   : Delete a S3 bucket
 - Hack   : Download a S3 file or a S3 object
+- Hack   : Get the canonical user id of the S3 bucket
+- Hack   : Get the Location of the s3 bucket
 - Hack   : Get all the S3 regions
 - Hack   : List all the S3 buckets
 - Hack   : List all the objects in a S3 bucket